jakeread/clank-fxy-controller/log/2021-03_nist-testing.md

 OK I'm figuring out this frequency thing: it's a max_rate issue, which is limited by stepper SPU and ticker frequency.

 Now I just have again some miss in my speed measurement, by one order of magnitude exactly.
 I believe this was just a mutliplication by 100k, where it should have been by 1m to get timebase from microseconds to seconds.

-Well!
-Today felt like a wash.
-Did get that data to filippos, I think I am still feeling sort of aimless?
-Things not going as fast as I had hoped.
-Probably this is me sinking into it after having not taken a day off.

-I am ostensibly here to work for another few hours, it's 9pm now.
-I wanted to get a post up for tomorrow on OSAP / how to write virtual machines.

-I guess it's just a tonne of git cleanup... merge the onions into the masters.
-Tomorrow (or starting tonight) I can start on the write up.

-- clank-cz-controller
-    - osape to master merge
-    - rm closed loop tool changer
-    - possible to abandon firmware here & use ucbus head ?
-- psu-breakout
-    - firmware to osape master
-    - rename / move firmware (?)
-- same for
-    - ucbus-stepper
-    - heater-module
-    - loadcell-amp